President says discontent in Sao Tome army, plays down fears of uprising

-SAO TOME (Reuters) - Sao Tome and Principe’s president warned of discontent in the island nation’s military after striking soldiers boycotted his presidential guard in protest at rising prices, but played down fears of a new uprising.
+SAO TOME, Feb 11 (Reuters) - Sao Tome and Principe’s president warned of discontent in the island nation’s military after striking soldiers boycotted his presidential guard in protest at rising prices, but played down fears of a new uprising.

-The presidential honor guard failed to report for duty at the airport as President Manuel Pinto da Costa left on a state visit to Congo Republic late on Monday.
+The presidential honour guard failed to report for duty at the airport as President Manuel Pinto da Costa left on a state visit to Congo Republic late on Monday.

 About 300 junior and non-commissioned officers began their strike on Thursday, raising concerns that military officers might again seek to take power in the African country where political wrangling has led to regular changes of government and seen two failed military coups in 1995 and 2003.